renuka-rajpuria/documentations/linux.md

 1. Remember to do the following everytime you login to your system:

-sudo apt update
+`sudo apt update
-sudo apt-get upgrade (There are different variations of this)
+sudo apt-get upgrade (There are different variations of this)`

 2. To check version of ubuntu go for neofetch, if not installed type:

-sudo apt install neofetch
+`sudo apt install neofetch`

-3. To check version for Python
+3. To check version for Python:

-python --version or python3 --version python -V or python3 -V (Check the capital V, if you write small V it will go in the interpreter)
+`python --version or python3 --version python -V or python3 -V (Check the capital V, if you write small V it will go in the interpreter)`

+4. To install gcc:

+`sudo apt install gcc`

+5. If you have python3 and do not want to write it repeatedly:

+`sudo apt install python-is-python3`

 ## Useful Addons/Applications